openconfig/gnoi/packet_link_qualification/index.md

 #### Connectivity to devices during link qualification maybe interrupted

 Upon calling Create, the interfaces on the device will be put into a forwarding mode which must not contain other traffic, control or data.
+This means the generator must only originate test traffic.
+The reflector must send all traffic which is received from the generator and not originate any of its own traffic.
 This may cause the generator or reflector endpoint to become unreachable.
 The service implementation must gracefully handle this state.

 **Devices must return to pre-link qualification state after the link qualification has completed or errored**